Embattled Congress lurches toward midnight shutdown

 McCarthy, who refuses to work with House Democrats, hasn’t been able to pass a government funding stopgap with just Republican votes because a small group of conservatives has refused to go along with his spending strategy.

 The Speaker suffered yet another setback on the House floor Friday when 21 Republicans voted with Democrats to defeat a House GOP-drafted proposal to fund the government until Oct.
-31 but implement steep cuts to federal spending outside the Departments of Defense, Veterans Affairs and Homeland Security.
+31 that would implement steep cuts to federal spending outside the Departments of Defense, Veterans Affairs and Homeland Security.

 It was the latest aborted attempt to pass a continuing resolution through the House.
 House leaders canceled a procedural vote on a stopgap funding measure last week because of divisions in their conference.